Welcome!

 Dr. Norah Feeny is a licensed clinical psychologist and Professor at Case Western Reserve University in the Department of Psychological Sciences.
 She specializes in posttraumatic stress disorder (PTSD) and is the Director of the PTSD Treatment and Research Program.
 Norah has concentrated her research program on evaluating treatments for PTSD, optimizing treatments for PTSD, and understanding processes that underlie treatment efficacy.

-Elsa Mattson, MA, 3rd year student
+Elsa Mattson, MA, 5th year student

-I earned a B.S. in Psychology from the University of Minnesota- Twin Cities in 2017.
-After graduating, I worked as a study coordinator in the Cognition and Brain in Psychopathology (CAB) Lab the Minneapolis VA.
-During my time in the CAB Lab, I worked on studies detailing the inter-relationship of brain abnormalities that come from mild traumatic brain injury and combat-related stress conditions.
-My research interests include the role that cognitive processes play in the development of psychopathology following exposure to a traumatic event.
-I am also interested in neurocognitive markers that may underlie post-traumatic symptoms and recovery trajectories.
-I am very excited to be part of a supportive and collaborative team here at the PTSD Treatment and Research Program!
+I earned a B.S. in Psychology from the University of Minnesota in 2017.
+After graduating, I worked as a study coordinator in the Cognition and Brain in Psychopathology (CAB) Lab at the Minneapolis VA.
+During my time in the CAB Lab, I worked on studies detailing the inter-relationship of brain abnormalities that result from mild traumatic brain injury and combat-related stress conditions utilizing neuroimaging and neuropsychological approaches.
+My research interests are primarily focused on the role executive processes (e.g., working memory, sustained attention) play in conferring risk for stressor-related psychopathology following trauma exposure.
+I am also interested in how these processes impact response to evidence-based treatments for PTSD and recovery trajectories.
+I am very grateful to be part of a supportive and collaborative team in the PTSD Treatment and Research Program!

-Jenna Bagley, MA, 3rd year student
+Jenna Bagley, MA, 5th year student

-Daniella Levine, BA, 2nd year student
+Daniella Levine, MA, 4th year student

-Sarah Rutter, MA, 1st year student
+Sarah Rutter, MA, 3rd year student

 I graduated from Temple University with a B.A. in Psychology and French, and from New York University with an M.A. in Psychology.
 Before coming to CWRU, I worked at the Depression and Anxiety Center for Discovery and Treatment at Mount Sinai, where I explored the relationship between trauma exposure and systemic inflammation, and worked on clinical trials of ketamine and Written Exposure Therapy (WET) for PTSD.
 In my own research, I am interested in the etiology and treatment of trauma- and stressor-related disorders, especially PTSD and MDD.
 Specifically, I’m interested in exploring patterns of symptom change over the course of treatment, and how PTSD and depressive symptoms may interact during and after treatment.
 I am thrilled to be a graduate student in the PTSD Treatment and Research Program!

-Sinan Payat, BA, Research Coordinator
+Sinan Payat, BA, 2nd year student

 I am the research coordinator for the PTSD Treatment and Research Program.
 I graduated from the University of Southern California in May 2021 with a B.A. in Psychology.
 During my undergraduate career, I served as a research assistant at the Race, Disparities, and Intervention Laboratory for a study on the feasibility of biomarker research as part of the greater Resilience Against Depression Disparities (RADD) study.
 I joined the PTSD Lab in Fall 2021 and am looking forward to the opportunity to work with and learn from a brilliant and supportive team!